hikerrobot/containers/README.md

 ## Configuration

+The Docker container relies on a environent variable file.
+A template file is provided in the root of the repo: *docker_env_vars*.
+You simply need to modify the key values in said file.
+Note that this template file is referenced in the run_docker.sh script.

 At a minimum, you'll need to provide the doorbell code to the Docker container.
 Discovery of this is outside the scope of this file, but [here's](https://github.com/ninjablocks/433Utils/tree/master/RPi_utils) a link to the RFSniffer.